beckerts/hello-world/README.md

 Lets try making changes using the github desktop app.
 Need to make the edits outside of the app.

 Adding another line just to see the history graph move.
+After the commit there are three circles.
+Two solid and one dashed.